EDCD/EDDI/docs/Contributing.md

 3. Rebuild the solution and run all the tests in `Tests\GeneratorTests.cs`.
 4. Overwrite `C:\dev\EDDI.wiki` with `C:\dev\EDDI\Tests\bin\Debug\Wiki`, overwriting, not merging folders.
 5. Push to the Wiki.

+## Build process

+Building the release target will create in `bin\Installer` both the installer `EDDI-[version-number].exe` and a zip of the debug symbols called `PDBs.zip`.
+These debug symbols are required for symbolicating stack traces and crash dumps from users, and are tied using UUIDs to the *exact* build session that created the the executables.
+If they are lost, it is no good to rebuild them later from the same source code: the ones from the build session need to be uploaded to Github along with the installer.

+The update server is governed by `info.json` in https://github.com/EDCD/EDDP.git.